 In many areas of the country, owning a home is still significantly less expensive than renting and could actually save you money every month.
 Real estate is hyperlocal.
-Having an agent on your team who is an expert in your area will ensure that you get the best advice and are educated on the opportunities available to you now.
+Having a mortgage professional on your team who is an expert in your area will ensure that you get the best advice and are educated on the opportunities available to you now.